onewelcome/identity-cloud-documentation/docs/products/access/appendix/access-events.md

 | Event                                                         | Description
 |---------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------
 | CLIENT MIGRATION SUCCESS                                      | The client has been successfully migrated to the newest version of security protocol.
-| CLIENT MIGRATION FAILED OS VERSION INVALID                    | Migration failed, the client's OS version is not supported or blacklisted.
+| CLIENT MIGRATION FAILED OS VERSION INVALID                    | Migration failed, the client's OS version is blocked or not supported.
 | CLIENT MIGRATION FAILED VERSION DISABLED                      | Migration failed, the requested mobile app version is disabled or does not allow new registrations.
 | CLIENT MIGRATION FAILED VERSION UNCHANGED                     | Migration failed, the client is already associated with the given app platform version.
 | CLIENT MIGRATION FAILED APP CLIENT MISMATCH                   | Migration failed, the requested mobile application does not match with the client's configuration.